-Frederick’s heavy defeat at the hands of the Russians.
+Frederick’s heavy defeat at the hands of the Russians

-Place: In Neumark, east of the Oder.
+Place of the Battle of Kunersdorf: In Neumark, east of the Oder.

 War: The Seven Years War.